praveenswamy65/My_resume/README.md

 Please refer the following link: https://my-portfolio-praveenswamy.herokuapp.com/

-I referred a ReactJs tutorial - 'Create React App' to build my webapp.
+This project is developed using 'Create React App' tutorial as baseline.